Student research topics in climate science

 Dr Gab Abramowitz - Climate model evaluation, climate model ensembles, probabilistic forecasts, applied maths in climate research (e.g neural networks and clustering, non-linear time series analysis/chaos theory), land surface, ecological and hydrological modelling.

-Dr Lisa Alexander - Climate variability and change, especially extreme events, global dataset development, observational analysis, global climate model validation and intercomparison, statistical modelling including extreme value theory, large scale modes of variability and climate drivers, data rescue.
+Dr Lisa Alexander - Climate variability and change especially extreme events, global dataset development, observational analysis, global climate model evaluation and intercomparison, statistical modelling including extreme value theory, large scale modes of variability and climate drivers, data rescue.

-Prof. Matthew England - Ocean dynamics, the ocean's thermohaline circulation, modes of climate variability (including El Nino, Indian Ocean Dipole, Southern Annular Mode), and Australian rainfall variability/change.
+Prof. Matthew England - Ocean dynamics (especially in the Southern Ocean and around the Antarctic margin), the ocean's thermohaline circulation, modes of climate variability (including El Nino, Indian Ocean Dipole, Southern Annular Mode), and global climate processes.

-Dr Jason Evans - Land-atmosphere interactions, water cycle processes, remote sensing of the land surface, land surface & hydrological modelling, regional climate modelling, climate change impacts especially on fresh water resources and agriculture.
+Dr Jason Evans - Land-atmosphere interactions, water cycle processes, remote sensing of the land surface, land surface & hydrological modelling, regional climate modelling, fire spread and fire-atmosphere interactions, climate change impacts especially on fresh water resources and agriculture.